Five from Finland

 Finland has been one of the most forward-looking countries in adopting the circular economy, creating the world’s first national circular economy roadmap for 2016–2025.
 Last year, Pirkanmaa and Uusimaa, the two most populous regions in Finland, were selected as pilot regions for the EU Circular Cities and Regions Initiative (CCRI).

 The national and regional commitments have encouraged action in the private sector as well.
 Both big companies and startups have been speeding up the transition to a circular economy by developing innovative solutions.

-With the approach of the World Circular Economy Forum, which will be held in Helsinki from 30 May to 2 June by Finnish Innovation Fund Sitra and Nordic Innovation.
+With the World Circular Economy Forum having been held in Helsinki from 30 May to 2 June by Finnish Innovation Fund Sitra and Nordic Innovation.
 With this year's edition hosted by Brussels, now is a good time to reflect on five of many areas in which Finns are doing great stuff when it comes to circularity.

 Amerplast sees the future of plastic packaging in recyclability.Amerplast

 Tampere-based Amerplast has over 25 years of experience in utilising recycled raw materials for the manufacture of plastic products and packaging, including ESSI, the first Finnish circular bag produced from post-consumer plastic packaging waste.
 Last summer, the company joined the SPIRIT research and development programme.
 Aiming to drive change in the plastic industry, SPIRIT covers such areas as renewable feedstocks, circular plastics, carbon reduction and enablers for green transition.